tethysplatform/tethys/docs/tutorials/google_earth_engine/dataset_controls_js.rst

         }
     });

 6. The ``collect_data`` method is used to collect the current values of all of the controls, as stored in our module, for use in our request for the map imagery later on.
-Implement the ``collect_data`` method as follows:
+Implement the ``collect_data`` method as follows in :file:`public/js/gee_datasets.js`:

 .. code-block:: javascript